AuriRex/GTFO_TheArchive/README.md

 ### R1 Visual Pings - `[R1]`

-Rundown 1 does not have a visual ping indicator that shows up nowadays after using the `PING` command inside of a terminal but merely the ping sound.
+On Rundown 1 builds there is no visual ping indicator that shows up after using the `PING` command inside of a terminal, there's only the sound that plays.
-This allows the lobby host to enable a visual indicator by abusing their middle mouse ping.
+This feature allows the lobby host to display a visual indicator by abusing their middle mouse ping.

 ---